Today we will discuss the Linux file system.

-Now you know what file system Linux is and its types.
+Now you know what Linux file system is and its types.
 So what is inside that filesystem, I mean from the top level.

 You may come from Windows, and Windows has partitions like C:\ and D:\, you can install Windows on any of these partitions, usually C:\.

-What about Linux File System Structure?
+What about the Linux File System Structure?

-Well, if you navigate to the root partition which is / you’ll see the Linux File System hierarchy.
+Well, if you navigate to the root partition which is / you’ll see the Linux File System Hierarchy.

 Most distros have the same structure with some little difference between distros.

 Linux File System Directories